GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Independent Research (`/research`):** AI conducts research (using an enhanced, structured mock `webSearch` tool with more varied results and refined prompt for iterative search) to gather information, formulate new questions, and identify sources.
 UI includes introductory card with placeholder image.
 *   **Conceptual Advanced Q&A (`/advanced/qa-vector-search`):** A UI and flow demonstrating an advanced RAG pattern.
 The flow (`answerGs1QuestionsWithVectorSearch`) **explicitly simulates query embedding generation, then directly calls a conceptual `queryVectorStoreTool` (mock enhanced to accept mock `queryEmbedding` & `queryText`, perform rudimentary keyword-based "relevance" on GS1-specific internal mock data, and simulate empty results robustly), and then uses a separate LLM prompt (`synthesizeAnswerFromChunksPrompt`) for answer synthesis.** UI implemented with placeholder image, input for `topK`, displays `retrievedChunksCount`, and flow includes more detailed logging and robust error handling.
 *   **Conceptual Knowledge Graph Query Demo (`/advanced/kg-query-demo`):** A UI and flow (`demonstrateKgQuery`) implemented to interact with a conceptual `queryKnowledgeGraphTool` (mock enhanced for robust error/empty result handling and schema-compliant returns).
 UI implemented with placeholder image to display structured mock KG results.
-*   **Conceptual "Interactive Identifier Validator" (`/validation/identifier`):** Backend AI flow (`validate-identifier.ts` with mock validation rules and refined prompt/output schema) and UI page implemented.
-UI refined for clarity and robustness, displaying validated type/value.
+*   **Conceptual "Interactive Identifier Validator" (`/validation/identifier`):** Backend AI flow (`validate-identifier.ts` with refined mock validation rules and prompt/output schema for granular details) and UI page implemented.
+UI displays validated type/value and detailed validation steps.
 Navigation added.
 *   **Conceptual Embedding Generation (`generate-document-embeddings.ts`):** Flow evolved from a mock tool to use a real embedding model (`ai.embed()` with `googleai/text-embedding-004`).
 Requires `GOOGLE_API_KEY` for local execution.

 **Architectural and Operational Enhancements (Completed in Phase 1):**